Skip to navigationSkip to main contentSkip to footerScaleway DocsAsk our AI

 • Accessing the serial port and BIOS over the network via serial console.

-In this document, we show you how to access the IPMI for a Dell or HP server.
+In this document, we show you how to access the BMC for a Dell or HPE server.
 See the KVM-over-IP documentation for information about other server models.

-• Your server has a dedicated KVM over IP device
+• Created and installed a Dedibox server with a dedicated KVM over IP device

-IPMI is a standard specification for a remote management subsystem.
-On a Dell server, IPMI is realized through the iDRAC: the integrated Dell Remote Access Controller.
+On a Dell server, the BMC is known as the iDRAC: the Integrated Dell Remote Access Controller.

 1. From the console, click Server > Server list.
 A list of your servers displays.